Did you set up your first popup campaign, but you’re not seeing the results you expected? Are you frustrated by the conversion rate?

 Each type of popup offers distinct benefits and suits various purposes, from email list building to reducing cart abandonment.

-Standard popups are highly effective because they focus your website visitors’ attention on only one message, eliminating the paradox of choice.
+These popups are highly effective because they focus your website visitors’ attention on only one message, eliminating the paradox of choice.

-These popups can be used for email list building, providing offers and coupons, or stopping cart abandonment.
+Lightbox popups can be used for email list building, providing offers and coupons, or stopping cart abandonment.

-Here’s an example of a standard pop-up:
+Here’s an example of a standard popup:

 Fullscreen popups are similar to standard pop-ups.
 You should use them similarly – when visitors are between two actions.
 The only difference is that fullscreen pop-ups cover the entire screen.